abertrand21/assignment2/README.md

 .gitkeep            | An empty file to keep folders under git. data                | The flights dataset will be downloaded to this folder. (**You won't be adding your data to git**) requirements.txt    | The packages needed to run this project.
-You may use `pip` to install these packages. data_handler.py     | The helper module that John uses to complete the task.
+You may use `pip` to install these packages. data_handler.py     | The helper module to download, and read data. utils.py            | The helper module for some utiliy functions.
+Assignment2.ipynb   | Assignment notebook.

 ### Clarification on `data/` Folder